 For more information about the NetFlow protocol, see RFC 3954.

-To configure NetFlow on the Firebox, see Configure NetFlow.
+To configure NetFlow on the Firebox, go to Configure NetFlow.

-To configure NetFlow on the collector, see our Integration Guides or the documentation provided by your NetFlow collector service.
+To configure NetFlow on the collector, go to our Integration Guides or the documentation provided by your NetFlow collector service.

 Flows and Flow Records